MatanSilver/luabind/README.md

 You can also use utilities from this library to implement a C library that can be "require"-d by a lua interpreter.
 See the examples/module directory for an example.
 The Dockerfile documents the build process and can be built with:
 ```docker build -f examples/module/Dockerfile -t luabind_module .
 ```

+# Error handling:
+Through the use of `lua_pcall` and try-catch in C++, errors are bubbled up between the C++ and Lua stacks.
+Lua errors are strings and get converted to runtime errors in C++ if one occurs while calling a Lua function in C++.
+Likewise, if a C++ exception reaches the Lua interpreter, it will get converted to a Lua error using `luaL_error`.
+We try to call into Lua in a safe way so if an exception is caught in C++, the lua interpreter is still in a valid state and can continue operation.